-Quality engineers monitor and audit the quality of all manufactured goods in a variety of industries, including the automobile, textile, clothing, food and electronics industries.
+Quality engineers monitor and audit the quality of all manufactured goods in a variety of industries, including the automobile, textile, clothing, food, and electronics industries.
 They work to not only find defects, but also to find the cause of the defect and develop a solution.
 Relevant education is available at the associate through master's degree levels, and industry certifications can boost career options.

-Quality Engineer Job Description and Duties
+Job Description and Duties

-Across all types of industry, quality engineers are at work monitoring, testing and inspecting products to make certain they meet specified standards.
+Across all types of industry, quality engineers are at work monitoring, testing and inspecting products to make sure they meet specified standards.
 Quality engineers test products to determine how long they will last, what part may break down first and how to improve product durability.
 They inspect product materials, mechanics and electrical systems.

 Materials quality engineers verify product dimensions, color, texture and strength and locate imperfections.
 Mechanical quality engineers check levels of liquids and gasses, verify that parts move correctly and test the proper fit of components.
 Electrical quality engineers check the flow of electricity and ensure the proper operation of equipment and machinery.

 Quality engineers may work in laboratory settings running tests and duplicating real-world conditions.
-They use tools such as micrometers, calipers, gauges, volt meters, ammeters and ohmmeters, as well as electronic inspection equipment like coordinate measuring machines (CMMs), to aid them in their work.
+They use tools such as micrometers, calipers, gauges, volt meters, ammeters, and ohmmeters, as well as electronic inspection equipment like coordinate measuring machines (CMMs), to aid them in their work.
 The quality engineer also designs systems by which production quality can be checked in an ongoing process.
 In addition, quality engineers typically work with the production team to implement any new testing criteria or assembly methods they may have developed.

 An associate's degree in quality engineering is the minimum requirement for entry-level positions in this field.
 A bachelor's degree in quality, mechanical or industrial engineering is required for higher-level positions.
 A master's degree in engineering or a Master of Science in Quality Assurance is desired for management positions.